 Horton River Project (post Fall 2017)

-The project potential changed significantly during the fall of 2017 when a "New" magnetic target was recognised by the company during assessment file research.
+The project potential changed significantly during the fall of 2017 when a "New" magnetic target (Seahorse) was recognised by the company during assessment file research.
 It is associated with anomalous KIM and ICP geochemical glacial train down-ice.
 The new anomaly is comparable in size with some of the largest known kimberlites.

 It was recently recognised that the super‐deep mantle environment (~660km depth) is the source of the worlds biggest diamonds (such as the Koh‐I‐Noor, Cullinan, Hope, ..etc..).
-Mn-ilmentites with primary texture that were recovered in the Talmora packsack drill cuttings and those down-ice of the "New" target have Super‐Deep diamond inclusion chemistry.
+Mn-ilmentites with primary texture that were recovered in the Talmora packsack drill cuttings and those down-ice of the "New" target (Seahorse) have Super‐Deep diamond inclusion chemistry.
 Other KIMs indicate sources for diamonds within the cratonic lithosphere (periodotitic diamonds) and subducting oceanic lithosphere (eclogitic diamonds).

 The seismic velocity response beneath the Horton River project area suggests that any kimberlites discovered on the property have the potential to contain diamonds from super‐deep, peridotitic and underplate sources.

 The Horton project has targets ready for drilling.
 A field program estimated to cost between CAN$1,000,000 to 2,000,000 (1 to 2 months program with helicopter support) should confirm whether diamondiferous kimberlites are present on the Talmora property .

 Talmora Diamond Inc. entered into an option agreement on July 6th 2018 with Olivut Resources Ltd. to carry out the drill testing of key targets.